Webhooks allow you to send form submissions to a third-party application or service, and integrate FormSmarts with your site.

 Payment & Form Context

-If the transaction includes a payment or form context information, the respective property will be included in the notification.
+If the transaction includes a payment, amount due, or form submission context information, the respective property is included in the notification.

 payment

-If the form submission involves a payment, a payment property will be incuded in the message with the following sub-properties: currency, amount, processor_name, processor_txn_id.
+If the form submission involves a payment, a payment property is included in the message with the following sub-properties: currency, amount, processor_name, transaction_id, processor_fee.

 • currency: the ISO 4217 currency code of the payment